merge/remote2local/README.md

 ## how to use
 `./backup.sh -c <configfile>`

+Use `-q` for a quiet run, only showing the total progress.

 ## TODO
 * support resume
+* support retry until reachable
 * add script to duplicate locally

 ## offtopic